ROCm/hipfort/docs/tutorials/rocsolver-examples.rst

 ``rocblas_*`` enumerators.

 Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
-The Fortran 2008 sources live in ``test/f2008/rocsolver`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/rocsolver``.
+The Fortran 2008 version of each program lives in ``test/f2008/rocsolver``, and the equivalent Fortran 2003 version, which uses ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, lives in ``test/f2003/rocsolver``.

 hipSOLVER offers the same functionality through an API that follows cuSOLVER;
 see the :doc:`hipSOLVER examples <hipsolver-examples>`.